Name That Tune: Germany

 Hast du Töne?
 (Do you have sound?), hosted by Matthias Opdenhövel, aired daily on VOX from 1999 to 2001.
 Gameplay was somewhat different from the U.S. version, but the final round was the same as the Golden Medley.
-There has been a new edition of the show since 2024.
-6 new episodes were produced.
-Both the band and the presenter are the same as before.
+In 2024, the show was revived with 6 new episodes, Opdenhövel returning as host, and the same band as before.
 The contestants are all celebrities.

 Russia

 Ugaday Melodiyu (Guess the Tune), hosted by Valdis Pelšs, aired daily on ORT from 1995 to 1999.
 It was produced by the VID television company.
 The version was presented like the German version.
 Later, the series was presented as Ugadai i kompaniya (Guess and company) called Ugadaika (Guessing), also by Pelšs, but it was not as successful as the first version.
 In 2003, the program was revived and aired for two years on Channel One Russia.
 Gameplay remained the same and the only difference was the size of prizes.

-On 2 January 2013, the program was once again revived, and since 2017, it has been aired during winter holidays.
+On January 2, 2013, the program was once again revived, and since 2017, it has been aired during winter holidays.
 Starting from January 2023, the show continues to air without Fremantle's involvement in the production due to Russia's invasion of Ukraine.